iyeme-dev/home-staging/README.md

 The project improves the decision-making experience for clients.
 This makes it easier for them to understand, engage with, and invest in home staging services.

+# Design
+The website is built using HTML5, CSS3, and Bootstrap 5, ensuring responsiveness, and a modern visual appeal across all devices.

+### Visual Design Choices

+Color Palette: Neutral and elegant tones that reflect the calm, clean aesthetic of the home staging site.

+Typography: Easy-to-read fonts that support both headings and body text.

+Spacing: Generous padding and margins for a clean, uncluttered layout.

+Visual Hierarchy: Clear headings, call-to-action buttons, and card layouts guide users through the site intuitively.

+### Layout & Structure
+#### Header

+- Fixed navigation bar for easy access to all main sections.

+#### Hero Section

+- Includes a visible "Book a Free Visit" button for quick client action.

+#### Home Staging Definition & Process

+- Two educational sections provide a concise explanation of home staging and outline the steps involved.

+- Content is arranged using Bootstrap’s grid system for readability.

+#### Testimonials Section

+- Well organized layout showcasing client feedback to build credibility.

+- Typography and spacing are optimized for legibility.

+#### Portfolio Section

+- Uses Bootstrap cards to display high-quality images with brief descriptions of the style used.

+- Organized in a neat grid that adjusts to screen size.

+#### Quote Request Page

+- Simple and clean form with required fields

+- HTML validation ensures proper input and prevents incomplete submissions.

+- Confirmation message provides clear next steps, reinforcing trust.

+#### Contact Information

+- Consistently visible in the site footer, displays - phone number, email address, and business hours.

+- Ensures users can find contact details from any page.

+#### Responsive Design

+- Fully responsive across all devices—from smartphones to large desktop screens.

+- Built with Bootstrap 5 breakpoints and fluid containers to maintain layout integrity.

+- Form elements, images, and navigation adapt to smaller viewports without losing functionality.